 Decalogs: A five-volume series of short story anthologies featuring the Doctor and his companions, also published by Virgin.
 Notably, Decalog 3: Consequences contained "Continuity Errors", later head writer's Steven Moffat's first contribution to the franchise.
 Following Virgin's loss of the Doctor Who license, Decalog 4: Re:Generations focused entirely on the family history of New Adventures companion Roz while the final volume, Decalog 5: Wonders, said "screw it" and was, with the exception of "The Judgement of Solomon" featuring Benny, an anthology of standalone sci-fi short stories completely unrelated to the Doctor Who franchise.

 Eighth Doctor Adventures: Published by the BBC.
 The authors really had a field day with the Eighth Doctor, who had only appeared in the Made-for-TV Movie.
 Since his run in the TV series was so short, nearly all of his adventures had to be shown in the Expanded Universe, in the novels, audio plays and comics.
+Famous for giving the Doctor an Adaptational Sexuality upgrade, with the Eighth Doctor happily getting intimate with his companions, regardless of their gender.
 General consensus says that both this series and the Doctor Who New Adventures took place in the same universe, though some writers disagreed.
-At any rate, the Eighth Doctor novels started off Lighter and Softer then before and then got Darker and Edgier again and engaged in heavy Story Arcs leading to (arguably) Continuity Lock-Out and eventually Cosmic Retcon, which in turn led to... etc., etc. Not to be confused with Big Finish's New Eighth Doctor Adventures audio series.
+At any rate, the Eighth Doctor novels started off Lighter and Softer then before and then got Darker and Edgier again and engaged in heavy Story Arcs leading to (arguably) Continuity Lock-Out and eventually Cosmic Retcon, which in turn led to... etc., etc. Not to be confused with Big Finish's New Eighth Doctor Adventures audio series, which explicitly takes place in a parallel universe (although good luck figuring out where the timelines converge).

 Past Doctor Adventures: A range of novels by the BBC analogous to the Virgin Missing Adventures, featuring the first seven Doctors (and in one instance after David Tennant became the Doctor, but before his first full episode, the Eighth).
 Dropped in 2005, around the time of David Tennant's debut, and has been revived with The Wheel of Ice in 2012 (a 7-year release gap), Harvest of Time in 2013, and Engines of War in 2014 (notable for being the War Doctor's first Expanded Universe story).